 - (1) There was no public trading market for the Common Stock as of December 31, 1995.
-Accordingly, these values have been calculated on the basis of the initial public offering price less the applicable exercise price. - (2) These options became exercisable on March 14, 1996 and Dr. Swanson exercised all of them on that date.
+Accordingly, these values have been calculated on the basis of an assumed initial public offering price of \$13.00 per share, less the applicable exercise price. - (2) These options became exercisable on March 14, 1996 and Dr. Swanson exercised all of them on that date.
 The shares that Dr. Swanson received upon such exercise are restricted shares subject to repurchase by the Company in certain circumstances.
-See "--Employment Agreements.
+See "--Employment Agreements."